EriCheww/ECE4191-R15/README.md

 Steps to use the GUI:
 1. Both RPi and Laptop connected to Laptops Mobile Hotspot
 2. RPi needs to be running the gs_stream.py
+3. Check webrtcsink-webui/index.html path and check WEB_DIR variable inside gs_relay_stream.py.
-3. Laptop needs to be running the gs_relay_stream.py
+4. Laptop needs to be running the gs_relay_stream.py
-4. Run the gui.py script in a seperate terminal
+5. Run the gui.py script in a seperate terminal

 For now try pressing w a s d and it should print in the terminal where gui.py is ran.
 This is just to confirm that the video and commands can be done simultaneously.